Pingami: Plot

-Captain Vijay Menon is an orphaned army officer, who returns on his annual leave to stay with his maternal aunt and uncle, who raised him and his younger sister after the untimely deaths of their parents and youngest sister.
+Captain Vijay Menon is an orphaned army officer, who returns on his annual leave to stay with his maternal aunt and uncle, who raised him and his younger sister after the untimely deaths of their parents and younger sister.
 One day, Vijay sees a social worker named Kumaran lying on the road after an accident and moaning for help.
-He takes Kumaran to a hospital but is unable to save his life.
+He takes Kumaran to a hospital, but is unable to save his life.
 Vijay finds out that Kumaran's accident was actually a pre-planned murder.
 With the help of his friend Kutti Hassan, he starts on a trail to find out the mystery behind the murder and in the midst, he finds out the missing links of his own life.

-It is revealed that Kumaran was murdered by the same people who had killed Vijay's father, an honest IFS officer who apprehended smuggling of timber.
+It is revealed that Kumaran was murdered by the same people who had killed Vijay's father, an honest forest range officer who apprehended smuggling of timber.
 Vijay's father's murder was witnessed by Kumaran, who tried to find justice for Vijay's family.
-This revelation prompts Vijay to seek vengeance on his father's killers in his own ways while simultaneously falling in love with Kumaran's daughter Sridevi.
+This revelation prompts Vijay to seek vengeance on his father's killers in his own ways, while simultaneously falling in love with Kumaran's daughter Sridevi.
 Through Kumaran's diary and his own investigations, Vijay finds out that his mother and sister aren't dead, as Kumaran had rescued them and admitted his sister and mother in a charity home where he regularly visited them.
 Vijay is able to reunite with his family and successfully finishes Kumaran's and his mission for justice.